kevenv/kevenv.github.io/templates/blog/tar_format.md

 - -v : verbose (show progress)
 - -f : specify output directory
 - --format=ustar : specify the "ustar" format since the default is "gnu"

+In this article **we have omitted proper errors handling** to keep the code short, please see the full source code available on [GitHub](https://github.com/kevenv/file_archiver) for more details.

 ## References
 - Specification: